 Meanwhile, the cost of healthcare is skyrocketing.
 In the U.S. alone, we now spend an incredible $3.6 trillion annually on healthcare, but our health outcomes are no better (and often worse) than comparable countries.
 Imagine what else that money could be spent on!
 Even if you’re one of the lucky few who can afford to connect with a doctor, they’re notoriously difficult to access in the moment you need care—new patients wait an average of 24 days for an appointment!

-By applying recent advances in natural language processing and machine learning to health data in new ways, K has finally made it possible for everyone to access personalized information about their health for free.
-But before I tell you more about how K works, let’s look a little deeper into why alternative sources of healthcare information come up short.
+By applying recent advances in natural language processing and machine learning to health data in new ways, K Health has finally made it possible for everyone to access personalized information about their health for free.
+But before I tell you more about how it works, let’s look a little deeper into why alternative sources of healthcare information come up short.

 Doctors are difficult to access

-Everyone knows a sure fire way to get good health information is to talk to a doctor.
+Everyone knows a surefire way to get good health information is to talk to a doctor.
 But unfortunately doctors usually aren’t easy to access in the moment you need care.
 Doctors are human like the rest of us and don’t work 24/7.
 Even when they are in their offices, it’s often extremely inconvenient to schedule an appointment, travel to an office, and wait to be seen.
 Even if you look past the inconvenience of it all, many of us can’t look past the rising costs.
 It’s simply much harder to get health advice from a doctor than it is to get pretty much any other service in society, resulting in many people simply avoiding the experience altogether.

 Google & WebMD don’t know anything about your unique health situation